schalkventer/yars/README.md

 Unfortunately, things don't get much better upon narrowing our scope to specific toolchains and/or technologies.
 Granted, there are degrees to which specific tools lend themselves to disagreement amongst their various communities.
 However as the universe would have it, my preferred tool-chain: the [React](https://reactjs.org/) ecosystem is one of the bigger offenders.

 Don't get me wrong.
-This is one of the beauties of React (compared to a lot of competitors): that it gives you an non-opinionated toolbelt of primitives that you can co-configure in whatever manner you see fit.
+This is one of the beauties of React (compared to a lot of competitors): that it gives you a non-opinionated toolbelt of primitives that you can co-configure in whatever manner you see fit.
 It's worthwhile to acknowledge that this philosophy is baked into the [design of React's itself]((https://reactjs.org/docs/design-principles.html)).
 Which subsequently means that one of the primary pain-points (in true open-source fashion) is that there is no clear consensus on how to employ these tools.

 **So where does this leave us?**